1Krypt0/old-website/content/posts/trip-to-london.md

 One thing that was quite the sight to see was the architecture of the buildings around it.
 Everything seemed just so fancy and expensive, like it was made for royalty.
 Just after going there I found out we were actually just a few meters away from some of the most expensive apartments in the whole world, so we were in the middle of real money.

 In the store, there were booths for Gucci, Prada, Fendi, Versace and all that you can imagine.
 For us, it was something we had never seen.
 The butcher and pastries sections were so beautiful, like everything inside it.
-But we made our visit fast, so our feet would stop hurting so much
+But we made our visit fast, so our feet would stop hurting so much.

 #### Winding down for the day